evanlouie/gitops-promotion-workflow/README.md

 With this example in mind, we need a means for development teams to promote there changes from `dev` to `stage` to `prod` via the GitOps workflow and Fabrikate.

-This quickly becomes unwieldy to do via single HLD as managing and passing image tags in the clusters HLD config would require high amounts of templating and a high amount of state to be kept in your CI/CD pipeline.
+One potential solution is set image-tag config in the cluster level HLD, however this quickly becomes unwieldy as the cluster HLD config will now have to be editable by every developer on every team which has an application on the cluster.
+You could also have your CI pipeline programmatically keep track of and inject image-tag numbers into the config specific for target environments.
+However this will require extra tracking of state for the CI pipeline and make reversions or cancellations of workflows difficult (requiring the tracking of changes and subsequent undoing of any changes to the manifest repository).

 ## The Solution